Jerusalem Forest: History

-In the early years of the state, Jewish National Fund planted thousands of trees along the western edge of Jerusalem, creating a green belt.
+In the years following the establishment of the State of Israel during the 1948 Palestine war, the Jewish National Fund (JNF) planted thousands of pine trees on the territory of the depopulated Palestinian town of Deir Yassin, site of the Deir Yassin massacre in the Nakba of 1948.
+It created a green belt along the western edge of Jerusalem.

+The JNF's afforestation project in the nascent State of Israel was led by Yosef Weitz, founder of the Transfer Committee, who saw the project as a means to cover the Palestinian villages that had been depopulated and destroyed to deter the return of Palestinian refugees.

 The first tree of the Jerusalem Forest was planted in 1956 by the second President of Israel, Itzhak Ben-Zvi.
 At its peak, the area of the forest covered 4,700 dunams (470 hectares).
 Over the years, the boundaries of the forest have receded due to urban expansion, and it now covers only 1,250 dunams (125 hectares).

 The Yad Vashem Holocaust museum is located in the forest below Mount Herzl.
 In the middle of the forest, between Yad Vashem and Ein Kerem, is Mercaz Tzippori, a youth hostel.
 On this same campus is the office of "The Adam Institute for Democracy and Peace", an Israeli non-profit organization that runs educational programs promoting tolerance and coexistence.

 The forest acts as a refuge for wildlife, and there are packs of jackals that inhabit the forest.

+Saree Makdisi writes that brochures describing the forest present Nations Grove on Mount Herzl as a place where, after visiting Yad Vashem, "heads of state from all over the world are invited to plant trees symbolizing peace, cooperation and brotherhood."